Anthony Russo (mobster)

 Anthony Russo (July 13, 1916 – April 26, 1979), also known as Little Pussy, was an Italian-American Genovese crime family figure who was a reputed Boss of Monmouth County, New Jersey.
 He is also the supposed inspiration behind the fictional character Gennaro "Little Pussy" Malanga from The Sopranos.

 Background

-Russo and his brother Stephen were a skilled cat burglar team during their youth, which is how he earned his nickname "Little Pussy", short for "Little Pussycat".
+Russo and his brother John were a skilled cat burglar team during their youth, which is how he earned his nickname "Little Pussy", short for "Little Pussycat".
 He started his career as a personal chauffeur and bodyguard to Vito Genovese, and later worked as a loanshark.
 He lived in Long Branch, New Jersey and was a made man in the Newark, New Jersey crew of the Genovese crime family which was run by veteran mobster Ruggiero "Richie the Boot" Boiardo.

 From 1976 to 1978, Russo was a hidden owner in the Jolly Trolley Casino in Las Vegas (now the site of the Bonanza Gift Shop).
 During that time, he was involved in skimming the profits from the casino.